📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Step 2: Prepare the Treatment Environment

 Set up your hospital tank as described above.
-Transfer the sick fish carefully using a net.
-Let the fish acclimate for 30 minutes before dosing.
+Transfer the sick Bird carefully using a net.
+Let the Bird acclimate for 30 minutes before dosing.

 Step 3: Calculate and Administer the First Dose